 POPULAR on the DRONE:

-Frequently Used Tags7" 2011 2012 2013 2014 abstract acid rock acoustic alt-country alternative ambient australian best of blues blues rock classic rock compilation country Covers dance doom dream pop drone dub electronic ethereal experimental folk folk rock funk garage rock glam Goodbye Boozy Records grunge hardcore hip hop indie indie rock industrial instrumental Italian jazz krautrock Lists live Lo-Fi lounge LP metal minimal Minimalist new wave noise noise rock Pelican Pow Wow Records Philadelphia pop post-punk post-rock power-pop psychedelic punk Record Store Day rock rock & roll shoegaze singer-songwriter slowcore soul space rock surf rock synth pop trance tropical video
+Frequently Used Tags7" 2013 2014 2015 acid rock acoustic Agitated Records alt-country alternative ambient australian best of blues rock classic rock country Covers dance doom dream pop drone dub electronic EP ethereal experimental folk folk rock funk garage rock glam Goner Records Goodbye Boozy Records grunge hardcore hip hop Howlin' Banana Records indie rock industrial instrumental Italian jazz King Pizza Records Lists live Lo-Fi lounge LP Merge Records metal minimal Minimalist new wave noise noise rock Philadelphia pop post-punk post-rock power-pop psychedelic punk Record Store Day rock rock & roll shoegaze singer-songwriter slowcore soul space rock Stolen Body Records surf rock synth pop Total Punk Records trance video

 2013: Four Years and Counting…